lucaelin/text2nosql-demo/README.md

 ## Challenges

-Using natural language to filter large datasets poses several challenges:
+Filtering large datasets using natural language poses several challenges:

-1. Accuracy - Only show documents that match all query criteria
+1. Accuracy - Showing only documents that match all query criteria
-2. Ambiguity - Account for synonyms, abbreviations, paraphrasation, etc
+2. Ambiguity - Accounting for synonyms, abbreviations, paraphrasation, etc
-3. Latency - User patience is a limited resource
+3. Latency - User patience being a limited resource
-4. Context - Terms like "by me" or "yesterday" require additional context to resolve correctly
+4. Context - Resolving terms like 'by me' or 'yesterday' correctly requires additional context
-5. Ease of Use - Prevent technical details from surfacing to the user
+5. Ease of Use - Preventing technical details from surfacing to the users

 To overcome these challenges we fine-tune a minimally sized language model to generate NoSQL queries.